Kathy Kaplan OAM

 On Australia Day 2011, Kathy was awarded an Order of Australia Medal with a double citation for what the Governor-General described as her pioneering work in the area of domestic violence and also for her work in the Jewish community.

-In October 2015, Kathy was honoured with the prestigious Ron Castan Humanitarian Award for lifetime achievement and, earlier this year, her portrait was hung in MacRobertson Girls' High School's portrait gallery as a scholar of note.
+In October 2015, Kathy was honoured with the prestigious Ron Castan Humanitarian Award for lifetime achievement and, 2017, her portrait was hung in MacRobertson Girls' High School's portrait gallery as a scholar of note.